Louisville bank employee livestreamed attack that killed 5

 Social media companies have imposed tougher rules over the past few years to prohibit violent and extremist content.
 They have set up systems to remove posts and streams that violate those restrictions, but shocking material like the Louisville shooting continues to slip through the cracks, prompting lawmakers and other critics to lash out at the technology industry for slipshod safeguards and moderation policies.

-Nine people, including two police officers, were treated for injuries from the Louisville shooting, University of Louisville Hospital spokeswoman Heather Fountaine said in an email.
+Nine people, including two police officers, were treated for injuries, University of Louisville Hospital spokeswoman Heather Fountaine said in an email.
 One of the wounded, identified as 57-year-old Deana Eckert, later died, police said Monday night.

 One of the wounded officers, 26-year-old Nickolas Wilt, graduated from the police academy on March 31.
 He was in critical condition after being shot in the head and having surgery, the police chief said.
 At least three patients had been discharged.

-Kentucky Gov. Andy Beshear said he lost one of his closest friends in the shooting — Tommy Elliott — in the building not far from the minor league ballpark Louisville Slugger Field and Waterfront Park.
+Kentucky Gov. Andy Beshear said he lost one of his closest friends in the shooting.

 “Tommy Elliott helped me build my law career, helped me become governor, gave me advice on being a good dad,” said Beshear, his voice shaking with emotion.
 “He’s one of the people I talked to most in the world, and very rarely were we talking about my job.
 He was an incredible friend.”